Writingredux.com – Project 001

 So who’s behind all this?
 About Beatrice …

 On my desk I have one of those enamel badges that remind Brits of St Trinian’s.
 They were used to recognise clever clogs or goody-two-shoes who made it to the rank of ‘prefect’ or class ‘captain’, allowing them an early taste of leadership.
 This badge has a yellow background and gold lettering that says ‘writer’.
-I bought it to encourage myself but haven’t yet had the gall to wear it, and if I did, would assure anyone who commented that it was aspirational.
+I bought it to encourage myself but haven’t yet had the gall to wear it.
 Yet, yet, I have always loved reading and writing, and somewhere along the line managed to end up as an ‘award-winning author’.

-As a child, I enjoyed the illusion of being able to read before I really could – I remember being three or four and reading picture books.
+As a child, I wallowed in the illusion of being able to read before I really could – I remember being three or four and reading picture books.
 Whether I actually read them, or simply scanned over the text assuming it said what I thought the story said, I have no idea.
 Later I learned to write at school and at home, where my elder brother taught me to trace letters the way he had been taught in Switzerland.
 My handwriting became a more curlicued and chaotic version of his exquisitely even, elegant hand.
-One of my proudest moments was being among the first in the class to graduate from a pencil to a biro.
-The biro was made of buttercup yellow plastic, tapering to a stylish point at the top.
+One of my proudest moments was being among the first in the class to graduate from a pencil to a biro and being awarded this marvel, made of buttercup yellow plastic, tapering to a stylish point at the top.